danigb/soundfont-player/README.md

 ## Available instruments

-You can grab a [json file](https://github.com/danigb/soundfont-player/blob/master/instruments.json) with all the instruments, or require it:
+You can grab a [json file](https://github.com/danigb/soundfont-player/blob/master/instruments.json) with all the instrument names, or require it:

 ```js
 var instrumentNames = require('soundfont-player/instruments.json');